 Obviously there’s a clutter of talent coming through, but that doesn’t necessarily mean the national team should expect big results.
 Most of these youngsters play in midfield, which is already the strongest part of Croatia team by some distance, while some other positions (chiefly left-back, defensive midfield, but possibly also at centre-half and up front) are not that well-covered.
 Our biggest problem right now is how to balance the team and it doesn’t look like that will change very soon.

-There’s been a tendency for players from Balkan to be technically excellent, but lack a little mentally to make it to the absolute top.
-Is that fair and if so, why is that do you think?
+It’s often been said that players from Balkan often are technically excellent but lack a little mentally to make it to the absolute top.
+Is that true and if so, why is that do you think?

 I think that’s a stereotype that has become increasingly unfair and unjustified.
 Take Luka Modric, our best player – his mentality may be one of his biggest strengths and it has enabled him to make the most of his talent in my opinion.
 Even Mario Mandzukic, who used to have a problem with attitude, has managed to overcome it and achieve great things.
 I think he has made the most of his (somewhat limited) talent as well.
 A similar thing can be said about Serbia’s best, for example: Nemanja Matic and Branislav Ivanovic are “monsters of mentality”, as Jurgen Klopp would say.
 There are, of course, still some players in every country of the former Yugoslavia who don’t realize their full potential because of their mentality, but I don’t think those are much more common in these parts than somewhere else.
 Not in Croatia, anyway.